-In 2004, we built a new facility of 16,000 square feet for a total purchase price of \$10.3 million.
+In 2004, we built a new facility of 16,000 square feet on our existing site in Pessac for a total purchase price of \$10.3 million.
 This new building included 8,600 square feet for the Medusa technology with a new cGMP pilot plant, extended synthesis capacity and increased capacity to manufacture qualification and phase III lots at 10% of the commercial batch size.
+This facility was successfully inspected by the French Agency (AFSAPPS) in June 2008 and recorded officially as a GMP excipient manufacturing facility.
+We directly own this facility.

-In 2006, we completed the expansion of our facilities in preparation for the manufacture of Coreg CR microparticles for GlaxoSmithKline as well as other Micropump enabled formulations.
+In 2006, we completed the expansion of our facilities at our site in Pessac in preparation for the manufacture of Coreg CR microparticles for GlaxoSmithKline as well as other Micropump enabled formulations.
 The new facility comprises 6,800 square feet and houses two suites of equipment, as well as a dedicated warehouse, analytical control laboratory and a technical area with air compressor units, refrigeration units for solvents, and heat boiler.
-The new Micropump facility was constructed at a cost of \$8.2 million and has been manufacturing commercial quantities of the product on a 24 hour a day 7 days a week basis during a portion of 2007.
+The buildings associated with the new Micropump facility, which we own directly, were constructed at a cost of \$8.2 million and has been manufacturing commercial quantities of the product since the fourth quarter of 2006.
+The facility is approved by U.S. and European drug agencies for production of certain pharmaceutical products, including commercial quantities of the Company's microencapsulated drugs.
+Such approval qualifies the Company to manufacture certain approved pharmaceutical products for sale in most countries in Europe and the U.S.

-In the last quarter of 2006, we commenced the expansion of our Micropump Pilot Development facilities increasing the available area by 14,300 square feet and renovating a further 4,500 square feet.
-This facility has been completed in early 2008.
+In the fourth quarter of 2006, we commenced the expansion of our Micropump Pilot Development facilities at our site in Pessac, increasing the available area by 14,300 square feet and renovating a further 4,500 square feet.
+This was completed in early 2008 for a total purchase price of \$14.7 million of which a significant proportion was funded by our partner, GSK.
 The new facility houses administrative offices and process development areas which can be utilized for the production of both clinical and commercial batches, thus increasing our production capacity from two lines to three.
+We own the facility directly.
+We have three production lines operating by rotation on a 24- hour and 5 days a week basis.